cypress-io/cypress-documentation/source/guides/references/trade-offs.md

 - {% issue 311#issuecomment-339824191 "There is not any native or mobile events support." %}
 - {% issue 170#issuecomment-340012621 "Testing file uploads is application specific." %}
 - {% issue 433#issuecomment-280465552 "Testing file downloads is application specific." %}
-- {% issue 181 "You can take screenshots, but diffing them needs work." %}
 - {% issue 685 "Iframe support is somewhat limited, but does work." %}
 - {% issue 310 "There is no cross browser support other than Chrome and Electron." %}
 - {% issue 95#issuecomment-281273126 "You cannot use `cy.route()` on `window.fetch` but there is a workaround." %}, also a {% url "recipe here." https://github.com/cypress-io/cypress-example-recipes/blob/master/examples/stubbing-spying__window-fetch/cypress/integration/spy-stub-clock-spec.js %}
-- {% issue 350 "When running headlessly on very long and memory intense applications, we are seeing renderer crashes with Docker.
+- {% issue 350 "During `cypress run`, on very long and memory intense applications, we are seeing renderer crashes with Docker.
 This issue describes exactly how to avoid this by adding a flag."%}

 # Permanent trade-offs